 - 1. Approved by the Chief Urban Forester. - 2.
-In compliance with Section 4.1 of the UDO Zoning Administration Manual.
+In compliance with the Charlotte Tree Manual.

 I. Amenitized Tree Area

 Amenitized tree areas shall be subject to the following requirements:

 - 1. Trees shall be planted at 36 trees per acre on-site. - 2.
 Planting areas shall be a minimum of ten feet wide. - 3.
 No more than 25 percent of impervious paved areas will be allowed within amenitized tree areas.
 Gravel pathways in amenitized tree areas will be considered pervious.